Geopolitics of the Roman Empire

+Political Factors

+Roman Politics

+When Octavian declared himself Caesar and became the first Roman emperor in 27 BC, it ended a period of great internal stability within Roman politics.
+Already the ascent of Julius Caesar and the first triumvirate had proven the loyalty of the Roman military to their individual commanders rather than to the polity.

+The military commanders had also used conquest as a way to gain prestige, this can be seen in the first triumvirate; Pompey and his conquests in the East, Caesar in Gaul and Cassius's disastrous attempt to invade the Parthian Empire.
+The senate lost its own power and influence In the face of the personal military power of individuals and their popularity with the plebian masses.

+These trends continued into the second triumvirate, the political structure from which Octavian rose and then defeated to became Caesar.
+Both Octavian and his main rival in the second triumvirate, Mark Anthony had a loyal personal military.
+Mark Antony had also attempted a failed campaign into Parthia through Armenia.

+Neighbouring Polities

+On the creation of the republic in 27 BC the empire was yet to reach its height.
+The Romans had pacified Gaul 20 years before during Caesars conquest and genocide of its people.
+His expedition into Germania at around the same time also stopped German incursions across the Rhine.

+The only significant external power to the Romans was the Parthian Empire to the East.
+The two polities had strained ties, with Cassius and Mark Antony both leading failed invasions.

+Geographic Factors

 Natural borders of the Roman Empire

 The Empire established by Augustus stayed consistent in territory for most of its history, though grew to permanently add Britannia through the campaign of Claudius and Dacia through Trajan's campaigns.
 Augustus had previously wanted the empire to incorporate territory until the Elbe river but changed his plans after the Battle of the Teutoburg Forest.
 Trajan also conquered Mesopotamia in addition to Dacia, but the territory was abandoned by the next emperor, Hadrian, who felt the territory would be too difficult and expensive to maintain against the Parthian Empire.
 The Empire's boundaries, therefore, were Hadrian's Wall (sometimes the Antonine Wall), the Rhine and Main rivers in the Western Empire.
 The Danube River in the middle empire.
 The mountains of Armenia and deserts of Syria to the East and the Sahara Desert and Atlas Mountains in Africa.

 However, after the Battle of Adrianople and Theodosius's subsequent peace deal with the Goths the Rhine and Danube frontiers became incredibly porous.
 As per the peace deal, the victorious Goths retained their rights to pledge allegiance to their own King and retain their weapons, becoming in effect a separate state within the borders of the Roman Empire.
 Finding it harder to penetrate into the Eastern Roman Empire past the Bosporus, the Goths turned west.
 The Vandals, Franks and Alans would soon join the Goths in settling in Western Roman lands, while retaining their tribal allegiances and heritage.